Senate Dems boycotting HHS, Treasury nominees

 But minutes after the vote was scheduled to take place, Democrats on the panel convened an impromptu news conference to announce that they refused to participate in the proceeding, all as their Republican colleagues were waiting in a hearing room down the hallway.

-Sen. Ron Wyden, the top Democrat on the Finance Committee, pointed to what he called "truly alarming news" that surfaced Monday.
-He was referring to a Wall Street Journal Report that stated that Price had received a special discounted rate of stocks at an Australian pharmaceutical company called Innate Immunotherapeutics.
+Sen. Ron Wyden, the top Democrat on the Finance Committee, pointed to what he called "truly alarming news" that surfaced on Monday, referring to a Wall Street Journal Report that said Price had received a special discounted rate of stocks at an Australian pharmaceutical company called Innate Immunotherapeutics.

 "This is contrary to congressional testimony he gave.
 Congressman insisted he didn't get special access to a special deal," Wyden said.
 "He misled the congress and he misled the American people."